 UNIT -II Home Science as a Subject in School Curriculum

 - 1. Essential Characteristics of Home Science as a subject. - 2.
 Importance of Home Science in school curriculum. - 3.
 Correlation of Home Science with other subjects. - 4.
-Home Science teaching in the context of family and community.
+Changing goals in teaching home science.

 UNIT-III Pedagogy of Home Science